Vig Sports Betting Strategy

-In essence, removing the vig will give you a chance to bet on odds that haven’t been boosted (juiced).
+Removing the vig will allow you to bet on odds that haven’t been boosted (juiced).

 How to Remove the Vig

 The online sports betting vig can be removed by using a special formula.
-It requires you to find the actual probability of both participants in a match, which should give you a probability of over 100%.
+It requires you to find the actual probability of both participants in a match, giving you a probability of over 100%.